 As long as the seller has owned the lease for at least 2 years it is possible, to serve a Section 42 notice to commence the lease extension process and assign the benefit of the notice to the purchaser.
 This means that the buyer can avoid having to sit tight for 2 years to extend their lease.
 Both sets of lawyers will agree to form of assignment.
 The assignment has to be done before, or at the same time as completion of the sale.

 An alternative approach is to agree the lease extension with the freeholder either before or after the sale.
 If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the purchaser.

-Chipping Norton Conveyancing for Leasehold Flats - Examples of Queries Prior to buying
+Chipping Norton Conveyancing for Leasehold Flats - Examples of Questions you should consider Prior to buying

 Plenty Chipping Norton leasehold properties will have a service charge for the upkeep of the building set on behalf of the landlord.
 Where you buy the property you will have to meet this liability, usually quarterly during the year.
 This may vary from a couple of hundred pounds to thousands of pounds for bigger purpose-built buildings.
 In all likelihood there will be a ground rent for you to pay annual, ordinarily this is not a large amount, say around £25-£75 but you should to check it because sometimes it could be prohibitively expensive.
 Who is in charge of the building?